 Occupational therapists may request accommodation to enable equitable participation in the competency assessment process.
+Additional documentation to enable the accommodation may be requested.

 Process

 Requests are submitted to the QA Program electronically and include the following:

 - The QA component

 - Type of request (extension or exemption)

 - Length of extension (30 days, 60 days, or other)

 - Reason for the request